-Guidelines - Any student who is determined to have brought or possessed a weapon in school or school facility shall be expelled from school for a period of not less than one (1) year.
+Guidelines - Any student who is determined to have brought or possessed a weapon in school or school facility shall be suspended from school pending a threat assessment evaluation as well as a thorough investigation regarding the incident.
+Upon completion of the threat assessment and investigation, discipline will be assigned.
+Imminent/direct threats will result in students being expelled from school for a period of not less than one (1) year.
 The expulsion proceeding shall follow the procedures outlined in West Branch Area School District Policy #233.
-The Superintendent may recommend discipline short of expulsion on a case-by-case basis.